 Titan (AR): A very early, short-stature, medium-grain rice variety that has shown excellent yield potential.
 The variety has consistently shown comparable or better yield potential than CL272 and Jupiter.
 Titan is similar in height and a week earlier than Jupiter in maturity.

-Please see tables 1 through 3 on the PDF for the agronomic characteristics and yields of the recommended varieties and Table 4 on the PDF for the results of variety trials.
+Please see Tables 1 through 3 for the agronomic characteristics and yields of the recommended varieties, Table 4 for the results of 2020 variety trials and Table 5 for the stability of yield at different planting dates.

-The FullPage rice cropping system is the combination of a new IMI herbicide tolerance trait exclusive to RiceTec hybrids and the companion IMI herbicides, Preface and Postscript, manufactured by Adama.
-Two FullPage RiceTec hybrids will be available for the 2020 cropping season.
+The FullPage rice cropping system is the combination of the IMI herbicide tolerance trait exclusive to RiceTec hybrids and the companion IMI herbicides, Preface and Postscript, manufactured by Adama.
+Two FullPage RiceTec hybrids will be available for the 2021 cropping season.
 The hybrids will include RT7321 FP and RT7521 FP.
-University research with the new FullPage hybrids and IMI herbicides (Preface and Postscript) are currently limited.
-Please consult RiceTec for FullPage management guidelines.
+Please consult RiceTec for FullPage hybrid management guidelines.

 Environmental conditions vary by location and over years; therefore, the optimal seeding time is presented as a range of dates.
 Rice yields may be reduced by planting too early or too late outside of the recommended range.
 Average daily temperature at seeding (calculated by adding the daily high and low temperatures and dividing by 2) is crucial in stand establishment.